As Russia closed in, teachers fled Kyiv in a school bus. Then they drove back into the fray to rescue others.

 But soon after arriving in Cherkasy, the three colleagues decided it wasn’t going to be a one-way trip — they were determined to go back to Kyiv to evacuate more of their co-workers.

 “We said, ‘We don’t want to sit here twiddling our thumbs waiting for things to happen.
-We need to get back up to Kyiv and get this bus back up there to get other people out,’” Hodgson, who is from northern England, said in an interview with The Washington Post.
+We need to get back up to Kyiv and get this bus back up there to get other people out,’ ” Hodgson, who is from northern England, said in an interview with The Washington Post.

 Since Feb.
 24, more than 1 million people have left Ukraine, according to the Office of the U.N.
 High Commissioner for Refugees, which predicts 3 million more Ukrainians could flee in coming weeks if the fighting continues.
 Most refugees have fled to neighboring countries like Poland, Hungary, Romania, Moldova and Slovakia.
 But some are then moving further west into cities like Berlin, The Post reported.
 The European Union has offered “temporary protection” to refugees for up to three years.

-Hodgson, meanwhile, has decided to stay in Ukraine with his fiance for the time being to try to help others get to safety.
+Hodgson, meanwhile, has decided to stay in Ukraine with his fiancee for the time being to try to help others get to safety.
 The efforts began on Friday, as he and his colleagues fled Kyiv and made their way to Cherkasy.
-As the group trudged through traffic and checkpoints, they tried to keep the mood light, Hodgson said, listening to music and taking the occasional nap.
+As the group trekked through traffic and checkpoints, they tried to keep the mood light, Hodgson said, listening to music and taking the occasional nap.

 “There was a lot of good humor and a lot of having a laugh as much as we can and making light of the situation that we’re in,” he said.